 To be eligible for Phase I a prospective student must:*

-have a combined SAT score (Critical Reading + Math) of 1170 or better, new SAT score of 1240 or ACT Composite score of 26 or better.
+- Have a combined old SAT score (Critical Reading + Math) of 1170 or better, new SAT score of 1240 or ACT Composite score of 26 or better.
 Test score requirements must be achieved on a single test.

-- Have a cumulative unweighted high school grade point average of 3.5 or higher on a 4.0 scale, and
+- Have a cumulative unweighted high school grade point average of 3.5 or higher on a 4.0 scale.

 Phase II - at LECOM School of Pharmacy

 To be eligible for Phase II a student must: